Internal Medicine

 • Acute kidney injury and care of patients with chronic kidney disease

-• Management of urinary tract infections—new 2025 guidelines
+• Management of urinary tract infections—the newest guidelines

 • Osteoporosis management and approach to the patient with menopausal symptoms